CBS Logo

 Because immunogenicity affects PK, PD, efficacy, and safety, evaluation is required from preclinical stages through post-marketing evaluation is required throughout the product lifecycle, from preclinical development through post-marketing.

+Biophysical and biochemical analytics help identify product-related risk factors before clinical exposure.
 Techniques such as size-exclusion chromatography (SEC), Fourier-transform infrared spectroscopy (FTIR), and UV spectroscopy are used to detect aggregation, impurities, or conformational changes that may trigger immune responses.

-Why regulators require both ADA and NAb assays
+Regulators require both ADA and NAb assays

 Tiered immunogenicity assessment strategy